How We Work

-Members of the public are permitted to attend meetings, but should the meeting enter ‘Confidentiality’ the public will be asked to leave – this could be because a staffing matter or an item of business sensitivity is being discussed.
+Members of the public are permitted to attend Full Council, Committee meetings, and meetings of the Neighbourhood Plan group.
+However, should the meeting enter ‘Confidentiality’ the public will be asked to leave – this could be because a staffing matter or an item of business sensitivity is being discussed.

 Who can be a Town Councillor?